-Pekin Lilac is the lesser known relative of the Japanese Tree Lilac (Syringa reticulata).
+Pekin Lilac is the lesser-known relative of the Japanese Tree Lilac (Syringa reticulata).
 Both are small trees that grow to about 20-30’ tall and wide.
-Unlike its cousin, which has rather dull gray, unexciting Lawrence Welkish type bark, Pekin Lilac can have spectacular, shiny, bronze colored, metal bark that can blow you away.
-There are several cultivars that were selected primarily for this outstanding characteristic.
+Unlike its cousin, which has rather dull gray, unexciting Lawrence Welkish-type bark, Pekin Lilac can have spectacular, shiny, bronze-colored, metal bark that can blow you away.
+Several cultivars were selected primarily for this outstanding characteristic.
 They are China Snow® and Copper Curls™.
-Other cultivars and seedlings of Pekin Lilac have nice bark but not nearly as spectacular as these cultivars.
+Other cultivars and seedlings of Pekin Lilac have nice bark but are not nearly as spectacular as these cultivars.

 Summer Charm is another outstanding Pekin Lilac cultivar, selected for its impressive creamy white flowers though the bark is not as brightly colored as the previously mentioned cultivars.

 At Johnson’s Nursery, all of our top grafted Korean Lilacs (Syringa meyeri ‘Palibin’) are grafted onto Pekin Lilac understock.
 The trunks will have beautiful bark to go along with the cute little Korean Lilac on top (see image above).
 However, it must be noted not all of the plants will have equally outstanding bark because of seedling variability.